Network Development and Skill Building of Agriculture Service Providers for an Inclusive and Food Secure New Hampshire

 Summary:

 Problem and justification: New Hampshire agriculture is in transition, both amongst the farming community and within the agriculture service providers (ASP) who offer direct support.
 The global pandemic resulted in the retirement of many ASPs who had lengthy careers and were well networked across the state.
 New staff have not had the opportunity to network across agencies or industries resulting in an isolated service provider landscape, each working towards their own individual or specific organizational level needs.
-A well-connected network will be more efficient in meeting grower needs, be better able to address major issues, and work towards collective goals.
+A well-connected network results in more efficiently meeting grower needs, is better able to address major issues, and work towards collective goals.
 In addition, given historic and well-documented racial inequities across the food system, service providers must improve their cultural competencies to better serve an all-incisive agricultural landscape.
 A baseline understanding of the cultural stressors that all farm families face and how this may influence their professional working relationship with the farm family and farm business will result in a more sustainable agriculture system, where all people are able to farm.

 Performance Target: